longest tunnel in india

 Thе longеst highway tunnеl in thе world is thе Lærdal Tunnеl in Norway.
 It spans approximately 24.5 kilomеtеrs (15.2 milеs) and connеcts thе citiеs of Lærdal and Aurland in Norway.

-Which is the first tunnel in India?
+Which is the longest highway tunnel in India?

-Where is India’s longest escape tunnel completed?
+Where was India’s longest escape tunnel completed?

-India’s longest escape tunnel is a 12.89 km long tunnel on the 111 km, Banihal-Katra section of the Udhampur Srinagar Baramulla Rail Link (USBRL) in Jammu and Kashmir.
+India’s longest escape tunnel is a 12.89 km long tunnel on the 111 km Banihal-Katra section of the Udhampur Srinagar Baramulla Rail Link (USBRL) in Jammu and Kashmir.

 How many tunnels are in India?